nexus-rpc/sdk-java/README.md

 Nexus is a synchronous RPC protocol.
 Arbitrary length operations are modelled on top of a set of pre-defined synchronous RPCs.

 A Nexus caller calls a handler.
 The handler may respond inline or return a reference for a future, asynchronous operation.
-The caller can cancel an asynchronous operation, check for its outcome, or fetch its current state.
+The caller can cancel an asynchronous operation using the returned token.
 The caller can also specify a callback URL, which the handler uses to asynchronously deliver the result of an operation when it is ready.

 ## Supported Java runtimes
 * Java 1.8+